 Some parents wanted more music to be available.
 We are hoping to extend music to key stage 4 and 5 this year.
 We are offering an option session in music for those with a desire to extend their knowledge or love for music.

 Parents wanted more humanities in key stage 4.
-We teach humanities from year 7, and offer humanities as an option in year 10 and 11.
+We teach humanities from year 7 to year 9.
 This year we are also offering a ‘hands on history’ option, which is more practical in nature, and should appeal to those pupils who enjoy history but not coursework.

 Following our ethos for ‘Learning for Life’ we have worked hard to embed careers into all areas of our school curriculum.
 As part of KS3 and 4 My Future My World we have introduced 6 themed career weeks where different employment sectors are investigated.
 This will include visits from employers from each relevant sector.
 These themed weeks will enable pupils to begin to consider their future career paths.
 At Key Stage 4 we will also host a ‘Careers Day’ which will include sessions from independent careers advisors and visits to places of work.
 Also as part of the careers programme Year 11 students will undertake a week’s work experience placement with local employers or participate in our world of work week.

 At Key Stage 5 our curriculum is heavily focussed on developing our students’ independence with a focus on employment.
 All students follow an employability course and choose a vocational course such as Retail, Hospitality, Health and Social Care and Horticulture.
 These are nationally recognised qualifications.